 - A starting, running, idle, or terminated status

-A room represents a game session or match.
+A room represents a single match/game session.
 The

-roomsPerProcess deployment configuration parameter governs how many rooms can be scheduled in a process.
+roomsPerProcess deployment configuration governs how many rooms can be scheduled on the same process.
+When

-roomsPerProcess to a higher value and Hathora will schedule multiple rooms in the same process.
-Rooms scheduled on the same process will share the same host and port for connecting, and your server must be able to distinguish network packets coming from different rooms.
+roomsPerProcess to be > 1.
+Hathora will schedule multiple rooms on the same process.
+Rooms scheduled on the same process will share the same host and port so your server must handle distinguishing network packets between rooms.